 4. Skechers Women’s Loving Life Memory Foam

 These Skechers are our favorite option for nurses on a budget.
 They’re simple, cushy, and very inexpensive.

 We also love how darn light these shoes are.
 They’re made entirely from foam and mesh fabrics, so they’re much lighter and less clunky than clogs or bigger shoes.
 The memory foam sole is adaptive and supportive.
 Memory foam isn’t something you’d traditionally find in footwear, but it’s been increasingly popular of late.
 That’s because unlike other soles, it’ll shape itself to your specific foot shape.

 There’s also a flex-groove outsole underneath the memory foam, which provides traction and flexibility.
 Overall, reviewers were pretty unanimous that the memory foam was a massive relief over the course of the day.
 We found that even people who suffered from acute plantar fasciitis symptoms found relief with the Skechers.

-They’re an excellent choice for people who don’t have specific foot issues or abnormalities, but rather need to cope with the sheer strain of standing and walking for long nursing shifts.
-Some reviewers found that these weren’t supportive enough for their needs, and that they needed something more structured.
+A couple reviewers warned about slip-resistance on wet floors.
+These definitely don’t have traction like the Timberlands or Merrells.
+Some reviews also found that these weren’t supportive enough for their needs, and that they needed something more structured.
 Since the memory foam insole doesn’t have any particular structure in the arch or heel, these are the best choice for people with no foot issues, who want something fairly neutral.

 5. Dansko Women’s Professional Patent Clog

 Dansko is one of the world’s most renowned brands of standing/work shoes, with a high reputation for quality.
 These are their most popular model.
 They have Dansko’s signature cork insole, and an elegant leather upper perfect for maintaining formal style.

 They’re professional, practical, and very fashionable.
 They are handmade with a leather upper, which comes in a wide range of finishes.
 There are plenty of options to choose from, with simple black leather, or elegant worked designs for more fashion-conscious nurses.